The Unborn (2009 film)

 The Unborn is a 2009 American supernatural horror film written and directed by David S. Goyer.
-The film stars Odette Yustman as a young woman who is tormented by a dybbuk and seeks help from a rabbi (Gary Oldman).
+Produced by Rogue Pictures, Relativity Media, Platinum Dunes and Phantom Four Films, the film stars Odette Yustman, Gary Oldman, Meagan Good, Cam Gigandet, James Remar, Jane Alexander, and Idris Elba.
+The film follows a young girl named Casey Beldon who is tormented by a dybbuk, and seeks help from a rabbi named Joseph Sendak.
 The dybbuk seeks to use her death as a gateway to physical existence.

-Produced by Michael Bay and his production company Platinum Dunes, it was released in American theaters on January 9, 2009, by Rogue Pictures, making it the last film Goyer directed.
-The film was panned by critics, but was a commercial success, grossing $76.5 million against a budget of $16 million.
+The Unborn was theatrically released in the United States on January 9, 2009, by Universal Pictures.
+It received negative reviews from critics and was a box-office success, grossing $77 million against a budget of $16 million.